Taking pictures in RAW format means deep color correction and photo editing. One of the best software for this task is Adobe Lightroom.

 Masking Controls and Edge Mask.
 Use zero value to ensure the same degree of sharpening of each image detail.
 Go for 100, if you want to apply the sharpening effect only to the areas near the strongest edges.

 Lightroom RAW editing would be incomplete without reducing image noise.
 There are two types of noises: luminance (grayscale) noise (adds a grainy effect to a picture) and chroma (color) noise (color artifacts in the picture).
-If you shoot with not so powerful cameras or at high ISO speeds, your images will inevitably contain noise.
+If you shoot with not-so-powerful cameras or at high ISO speeds, your images will inevitably contain noise.

-6. The Lens Correction Panel
+Step 8: The Lens Correction Panel

 Here you can find all the necessary instruments to reduce image distortion or color fringing produced by a lens.
 Using the Upright tool, you can effectively correct the perspective.